robertokbr/Flutter_Restaurant_PeopleCounter/README.md

 (the last screenshot is a joke)

 # Getting Started
-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+For help getting started with Flutter, view online [documentation](https://flutter.io/).